-Joe and Tara visited Mali in February and were honored to host a few American guests for an eventful week, including the celebration of our team of community health workers, and their amazing accomplishment of not having lost a single mother or child in their care in over 5 years (read more on that here).
-Below is another special experience from that trip.
+Joe (board member) and Tara (US Director) visited Mali in February 2019 and were honored to host a few American guests for an eventful week, including the celebration of our team of community health workers, and their amazing accomplishment of not having lost a single mother or child in their care since January 2014 (read more on that here).
+Below is another special experience from that trip, written by Tara.

 Getting to Lassa requires a bit of a climb.
 Like Sikoro, it is north of Bamako, where the hills turn into cliffs.
 It is a different landscape.